-The Swiss Press Photo event was developed thanks to the support of a specific actor: the Reinhardt von Graffenried Foundation.
-It was founded in 2009 by two leading lawyers and businessmen, Erwin Reinhardt and Charles von Graffenried.
-Since then, it has rewarded the performance of journalistic photos on all types of societal subjects.
+The Swiss Press Photo event has developed thanks to the support of a specific actor: the Reinhardt von Graffenried Foundation.
+It was established in 2009 by two important lawyers and businessmen, Erwin Reinhardt and Charles von Graffenried.
+Since then, it has been rewarding journalistic photo performances on all types of societal subjects.

-In particular, it undertakes to support journalism and press photography.
-Its action is a key driver in the print and electronic media in Switzerland.
-It is non-profit and has no ties to any publisher.
-In addition, it is intended to be parallel to the World Press Photo’s worldwide association and event.
-Thanks to them, photographer reporters are brought to light.
+In particular, it is committed to supporting journalism and press photography.
+Its work is a driving force in the print and electronic media in Switzerland.
+It is non-profit making and has no ties to any publisher.
+Furthermore, it is intended to run parallel to the World Press Photo association and worldwide event.
+Thanks to them, photographer-reporters are highlighted.

-Nils Ackermann, already a winner in 2015, wins the first prize in the Swiss Reports category thanks to a photo by Pierre Maudet entitled “Operation Valmy”.
-The image shows his campaign for the Federal Council.
+Nils Ackermann, already a laureate in 2015, wins first prize in the category of Swiss Reports thanks to a photograph by Pierre Maudet entitled “Opération Valmy”.
+The image depicts his campaign for the Federal Council.

-In the category Daily Life, it is Karin Hofer who stands out with her unexpected shot depicting the life and work of winegrowers.
-His work is described by the jury as “poetry in press photography”.
+In the Daily Life category, it is Karin Hofer who wins with her unexpected picture depicting the life and work of winegrowers.
+Her work was described by the jury as “poetry in press photography”.

-Simon Tanner was awarded the prize in the Sport category, thanks in particular to the particularly playful aspect of his photographic compositions linked to the world of football.
+The prize in the Sports category goes to Simon Tanner, in particular thanks to the particularly playful aspect of his photographic compositions related to the world of Football.